Showing posts with label Montenegro. Show all posts

 A Day Trip to Budva

-I saw as much of the Tivat as I could between bouts of rain.
+I saw as much of Tivat as I could between bouts of rain.
 When the sky appeared to stay sunny one day, I figured it a good time to find my way out of town for the day.

 Uber doesn’t exist in the area, so it’s best to catch the bus or a cab.
 I flagged down a taxi on the main road and asked him to take me to Budva.